Governor Brown's letter to the Legislature, continued:

 "The California Primary Care Association is proud to continue our partnership with Compassion & Choices by educating patients and our healthcare partners about the end-of-life options now available to them.
 Everyone deserves compassion and the option to make informed decisions at the end of their lives."
 6

 This appears to be another error in interpreting the law.
-PAS was not available to terminally ill individuals in intractable pain during late 2015, and may not be available until 2017-MAY.
+PAS was not available to terminally ill individuals in intractable pain during late 2015 when the above was written.
 I cannot understand how so many spokespersons can interpret incorrectly such an important matter.

-Elizabeth Wallner is a single mom from Sacramento who is suffering from stage IV colon cancer that has spread to her liver and lungs.
+Elizabeth Wallner is a single mom from Sacramento who was suffering from stage IV colon cancer that has spread to her liver and lungs.
 She said:

 "Death doesn’t scare me.
 What scares me more is to have my only son and my family watch me die slowly and painfully.
-I don’t want this agonizingly traumatic image to be their last memory of me."
-9
+I don’t want this agonizingly traumatic image to be their last memory of me. ... " 8